mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 />

 CSS-in-JS still offers all the important features of CSS preprocessors.
 All libraries support auto-prefixing, and JavaScript offers most other features like mixins (functions) and variables natively.

-### The Downsides of CSS-in-JS

-Technically diverse organizations should make sure their library of choice works with all the projects' tech stacks using the shared components.

-Users have to load, parse and execute more JavaScript.

 ### Who Has Adopted CSS-in-JS?